Skip to content

 Reading from a file is more useful if the message content is larger or contains line breaks.

-$ hxtransfer send message < message.md
+$ hxtransfer send message < file.txt

 Link: https://transfer.hexiosec.com/d/B_Bzvub9W6YLurcsdfk_Ig#l8sL8H9UQVCwL5Eha_FTsdfZhf17bh-1OpJ-OViQncY